 What does it mean to feel delight?
 It’s what happens when you are faced with an urgent problem that seems to have no solution.
-If you suddenly see a way out and a clear solution presents itself you will feel delight.
-This feeling will be evident in your face because your eyes will be lit up with the joy that you are feeling.
+If you suddenly see a way out and a clear solution presents itself, you will feel delight.
+This feeling will be evident in your face because your eyes will light up with the joy that you are feeling.
 Mishlei refers to that experience as מְאוֹר עֵינַיִם, the light of the eyes (delight).

 Mishlei is concerned with acquiring and using wisdom.
 Happily, this area of human endeavor offers many opportunities for the experience of delight.
 The study of wisdom is constantly presenting challenges.
 For a person who really cares about the wisdom of the Torah, these challenges present a grave concern.
 However, the committed student will be rewarded with periodic moments of delight and his face will be lit up each time an obstacle to understanding is resolved.

 Out of all the five senses, the two that are most involved in acquiring the wisdom of the Torah are seeing and hearing.
 You need vision to absorb wisdom from the written Torah and the many seforim that have been written over the centuries.
 You need your sense of hearing to listen to the words of oral Torah that are shared with you by your teachers, colleagues, and students.

 ל = מְאוֹר עֵינַיִם יְשַׂמַּח לֵב שְׁמוּעָה טוֹבָה תְּדַשֶּׁן עָצֶם

 (30) The delight of the eyes brings joy to the heart.

 Hearing something good and new in the world of Torah

 gives marrow to the bones.